-In this paper, the ADDA code with the 2D and 3D RD-MPS algorithm[1] was used to simulate the non-boiling Q21 test of the QUEOS experiment.
+In this paper, the ADDA code with the RD-MPS algorithm[1] was used to simulate the non-boiling Q21 test of the QUEOS experiment in two dimensions.
 The code successfully created the complex particle jet mixing phenomena including particle penetration, mixing with surrounding coolant, dissipation and precipitation.
-Moreover, the code simulated the characteristic structure of particle jet breakup and mixing with surrounding liquid very well.
+Due to its limitation of three-dimensional calculation capability, the specific details of the phenomena such as the change of water level and penetration velocity were not accurately predicted.
+However, the code simulated the characteristic structure of particle jet breakup and mixing with surrounding liquid very well.
 Importantly, the enhanced stability of the code performance makes it possible to simulate the entire jet mixing process, predicting the particle bed formation on the bottom of the test vessel.
+The code is currently under heavy development to extend its capability to the three-dimensional model.